 Students to bring: apron or old cloth that can get dirty

-NOTE: Be aware we may cancel 5 days before class date if a minimum number of registrations not reached.
+NOTE: Be aware we may cancel class if a minimum number of registrations is not reached.
 We work to balance teachers’ need to plan for a class with students’ busy schedules — not an easy task.
 Please register as early as possible!

 General Age Policy: